ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

 ### Specifying Viewer Init Params
-1. In the AMP Viewer, you need to create initialization parameters in a hash:
+1. In the Viewer, you need to create initialization parameters in a hash:

    ```javascript
    var initParams = {